Nooneokf/temp-mail/public/blog/review-us-on-g2.md

 ## Your Voice Matters — And We Want to Thank You For It

-To show our genuine appreciation for your time and insights, we're partnering with G2 to offer a **$10 gift card** to *everyone* who leaves an honest review of FreeCustom.Email.
+To show our genuine appreciation for your time and insights, we're partnering with G2 to offer a **$10 gift card** to *everyone* who leaves an honest review of tempmail.encorebot.me.

 This isn't a contest or a lottery.
 It’s a thank you gift.